Woodleaf (Master of the House)

 People don’t research things unless they have interest in those things.
 There are so many things that interest people online, now that the online experience has become tailored to each person’s unique interests.
 One can follow only the topics they like such as politics or no politics, music or no music, sports, and if so only certain sports.
 No one follows all sports, and no one has time to follow and research all topics or even all the topics in a narrow range of focus.

 Lauren’s Note: Stanisław Lem wrote a book called The Cyberiad.
 In this whimsical and sarcastic science fiction novel, two robots travel the Galaxy.
-In one of the chapters (which the author calls Fables of the cybernetic age) they are held hostage by a pirate who demands not treasure, but information.
+In one of the chapters (which the author calls Fables of the Cybernetic Age) they are held hostage by a pirate who demands not treasure, but information.
 In order to escape the robots create a version of the Internet.
 The book was published in 1965 in Polish and in English in 1974, before the conception of the Internet.
-The Pirate is overwhelming by too much irrelevant information, giving the robots time to escape.
+The Pirate is overwhelmed by too much irrelevant information, giving the robots time to escape.
 In modern times there no is mental ability as important as narrowing in on useful information and filtering out useless information and advertisements.
 Without such skills the user drowns in data without achieving his or her actual objective for researching in the first place.
 However if ones focus is too narrow he or she becomes an expert on his or hers topics of interest, but remains ignorant on other topics.
 Other topics can help and support one’s knowledge, even if it appears unrelated to the topic of interest at first.
 For example wind speed can affect the game of golf.

 Macy: The only thing worse than Hotmail is AOL.